rjdeliveryomaha/courierinvoice/README.md

 A call is made to fetch incomplete routine and round trip contract tickets.
 If this result is empty a call is made to check if any contract tickets were created for the driver on the current day.

+Multiple tickets with the same location and scheduled step time will be grouped together.

+A ` span.timing ` element is added to each ` div.sortable ` for use by javascript to order tickets based on their ` ReadyDate ` and ` step `.

 Returns HTML content.

 ```php